My Personal Story of How We Took Control of Our Family’s Health

-Our journey towards health all started when my oldest son was two-and-a-half years old, and he lived with a constant runny nose with yellow-green snot.
+Our journey towards health all started when my oldest son was about two-and-a-half years old, and he lived with a constant runny nose with yellow-green snot.

 We all know the dreaded, yucky, yellow-green snot.